-- 1.1 The Chairman of STACTIC, Mr E. Lemche (Denmark, in respect of the Faroe Islands and Greenland) welcomed the delegates to the meeting.
-STACTIC delegations comprised Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), EEC, Japan, Norway and Russia (Delegations are listed at Annex I). - 1.2 Mr P. J. Ogden (EEC) was appointed Rapporteur. - 1.3 The Agenda was adopted as presented (Annex 2).

-2. Review of Annual Return of Infringements (FC Working Paper 92/29)

-- 2.1 The Chairman referred the meeting to FC Working Paper 92/29 which detailed 1991 inspections, apparent infringements and their disposition and noted that Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland) and Russia had submitted the appropriate returns.
+- 1.1 The Chairman of STACTIC, E. Lemche (Denmark, in respect of the Faroe Islands and Greenland) welcomed the delegates to the meeting.
+STACTIC delegations comprised Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), EEC, Japan, Norway and the Russian Federation (Russia) (Annex 1). - 1.2 P. J. Ogden (EEC) was appointed Rapporteur. - 1.3 The Agenda was adopted as presented (Annex 2). - 2.
+Review of Annual Return of Infringements (FC Working Paper 92/29) - 2.1 The Chairman referred the meeting to FC Working Paper 92/29 which detailed 1991 inspections, apparent infringements and their disposition and noted that Canada, Cuba, Denmark and Russia had submitted the appropriate returns.
 These were listed in FC Doc.
-92/18 as amended. - 2.2 The delegate of Canada reported that vessels from Japan, Faroes (for Faroes and Greenland) and Russia had been inspected in 1991 but no apparent infringements had been found.
+92/18 as amended. - 2.2 The delegate of Canada reported that vessels from Japan, Denmark (for Faroe Islands and Greenland) and Russia had been inspected in 1991 but no apparent infringements had been found.

-The delegate of Denmark (in respect of the Faroe Islands and Greenland) sought details from the EEC on the disposition of the 2 apparent infringements by EEC vessels reported in 1991.
+The delegate of Denmark sought details from the EEC on the disposition of the two apparent infringements by EEC vessels reported in 1991.
 The delegate of the EEC was not yet in a position to reply but undertook to provide the relevant information after the meeting.
 The Chairman reminded EEC that it still had to provide details of the disposition of apparent infringements in 1990 (Report of the Fisheries Commission 91/14, Part II, paragraph 2.2).
 The delegate of the EEC undertook to provide this information also after the meeting.